local repositories not showing up in components tree

 All the ontologies are now showing in teh Drop down box just above the component tree, so you can still see all of them there.
 And that list should now be getting updated when you add/remove a local repository.

-#2 Updated by Oliver Soong almost 10 years ago
+#2 Updated by Oliver Soong about 10 years ago

 Well, I'm now seeing the described behavior at r21780, but I'm missing a KAR.
 I've got one that's just the MOML and ROML, and another that's a run archive (MOML, ROML, run, pdf).
 I'm only seeing the run archive.
 This may be because the two KAR files share the same MOML and ROML (identical LSIDs), so this may be related to bug 4512.